 Statuses in Latin with translation.
 Quotes in Latin with translation

-Phrases and sayings for tattoos are a very popular body art trend.
-Sayings are decorated with ornaments, flowers, thematic drawings, and the quotes themselves are stuffed with beautiful fonts to make the tattoo unique and highlight the character of the text.
+Phrases and sayings for tattoos are a very popular trend in body art.
+Sayings are decorated with ornaments, flowers, thematic designs, and the quotes themselves are filled with beautiful fonts to give the tattoo uniqueness and highlight the character of the text.

-Beautiful phrases for a tattoo in Latin with translation
+Beautiful phrases for tattoos in Latin with translation

 Magna res est amor.